Mattlk13/gocd-pr-comment-scalastyle/README.md

 When the pipeline completes successfully, the plugin will examine the scalastyle results XML file and comment on the pull request with a summary of the findings

-## Issues

-what happens if you add this task on a non PR material pipeline?